Banff Legacy Trail is paved path at Canmore to beyond Banff in Banff National Park, Alberta, Canada.

-The paved, 26 KM (16.3 mile), paved trail begins at the east gate of Banff National Park near the entry kiosks, and ends at the Bow Valley Parkway west of the Town of Banff.
+The paved, 26 KM (16¹⁄₃ mile), paved trail begins west of Canmore at the east gate of Banff National Park near the entry kiosks, and ends at the Bow Valley Parkway west of the Town of Banff.

-On this day, I will be cycling the full length of the Banff Legacy Trail.
-There is no official parking at the Banff National Park East Gate so I enter the park, drive into the u-turn just prior to the green water storage tank, then loop back to the Valleyview Picnic Area which stretches out beneath Mount Rundle, on the other side of the Bow Valley.
+On this day, the full length of the Banff Legacy Trail will be toured.
+There is no official parking at the Banff National Park East Gate so the park is entered and followed by a drive to the u-turn just prior to the green water storage tank, with a loop back to the Valleyview Picnic Area which stretches out beneath Mount Rundle, on the other side of the Bow Valley.

-I begin my solo ride by returning east about 4.5 KM (2.8 miles) to the Banff National Park East Gate so I can claim credit for riding the entire trail.
-Autumn foliage is brilliant and a wide variety of trailside shrubs and fescue create a dynamic, ever-changing, mosaic of color, form and function.
+The solo ride begins by returning east about 4.5 KM (2¾ miles) to the Banff National Park East Gate so credit can be claimed for riding the entire trail.
+Autumn foliage is brilliant and a wide variety of trail-side shrubs and fescue create a dynamic, ever-changing, mosaic of color, form and function.

-Just beyond the Banff National Park East Gate on the TransCanada Highway is the junction with the someday-to-be-completed link into Canmore, Alberta.
+Just beyond the Banff National Park East Gate on the TransCanada Highway is the junction with the now-completed link into Canmore, Alberta.
 It will provide better parking solutions, increase travel exposure in Canmore, and lengthen the Rocky Mountain Legacy Trail course, as well as gaining access to substantial and awesome cycle path within Canmore.

-My ride begins under perfect conditions.
+The ride begins under perfect conditions.
 Even the normally robust, prevailing westerly wind through the Bow Valley is uncommonly gentle.
 The paved trail is relatively flat with an infrequent, character building hill climb or an exciting roller coaster dip.

 The first major section links the Banff National Park East Gate with the Town of Banff.

 Light smoke in the valley covers distant mountains in haze.